rockchalkwushock/dotfiles/README.md

 # save your dotfiles somewhere prior to moving my dotfiles to your home directory.

 # Install Homebrew if you have not
-# If you have Homebrew update brew.sh as needed and then:
+# If you have Homebrew installed already:
-source brew.sh
+brew bundle # all taps/formulae/casks/MacApps will be installed

 # and finally:
 source .bash_profile